lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/1_Use_Compute_Engine_VMs.md

 ### Key considerations
  - If you choose to run your workload on GCE VMs that you start from within your project, then you must configure and size all instances manually for your workload.
-Alternatively, if you use bioinformatics tools and libraries (such as Terra.bio or dsub), then those libraries will most of the VM configuration and scaling for you automatically.
+Alternatively, if you use bioinformatics tools and libraries (such as Terra.bio or dsub), then those libraries will do most of the VM configuration and scaling for you automatically.
  - Size your VM instance to meet your time/budget goals.
 Considerations include the following (screenshot below):
       - CPUs -- type and number of CPU cores.
 You may also add specialty cores (often for machine learning jobs) - these can include GPUs or TPUs.
       - RAM (memory)